microsoft/bedrock-cli/guides/infra/spk-infra-generation-pipeline.md

 ### 2. Add Azure Pipeline Build YAML

-The SPK repository has an `azure-pipelines.yml` [template](../../infra-generation-pipeline.yml) that you may use as reference.
+The SPK repository has a [template](../../azure-pipelines/templates/infra-generation-pipeline.yml) Azure DevOps pipeline that you may use as reference.
 Add the `infra-generation-pipeline.yml` file to the root of the Infra HLD repo.

 ### 3. Create Pipeline